 The initial meeting and consultation with our auto accident attorneys is free.
 Our attorneys will not only advise you on the best course of action but, once hired, will help to field all the calls from insurance adjusters and investigators that may come your way.
 We will also be able to push back on your behalf against low-ball offers.
 We are only paid once we help a client settle their case or win a trial.
 So, it costs nothing initially to make sure that you get the best representation and highest compensation.

 Medical Investigation and Affixing Liability

-Once an attorney is on board, the law firm will conduct an investigation of their own into the accident.
+Once an attorney is on board, our law firm will conduct their own investigation of the accident.
 The investigation will also include following up with you regarding medical treatment and other matters.

 As treatment proceeds, the attorney will order your medical bills and records.
 After the injuries heal, your entire treatment information will be submitted to the insurance company.
 Though if you still suffer from pain and the doctor thinks that the pain is permanent, the attorney will get in touch with the doctor to get a detailed report.

 While this can be a pretty lengthy step, it is often the most important.
 Waiting for a prognosis means that you could settle for more compensation if there are long-lasting health issues.

 It is only after your medical condition has plateaued that a seasoned attorney will apply for a settlement with the insurance company.
 That will lead to the insurance company making an initial offer, after which there will be some negotiation with the insurance adjuster.
 The goal of any attorney is to extract the maximum possible settlement from the insurer.

 After the final offer is received from the insurance company, it is the victim’s decision whether or not to accept it or go ahead with filing a lawsuit.
 Many people don’t want to file a lawsuit and just settle for what is offered.
 However, since insurance companies know most people don’t want a lawsuit, they may make an unacceptably low offer on purpose.